Inside Qubic's Selfish Mining Campaign on Monero: Evidence, Tactics, and Limits: Qubic's Mining Share and Network Impact

+Although Qubic did not sustain majority mining power, periods of elevated Qubic activity coincided with a marked increase in orphaning and deeper forks on Monero.

-Figure~\ref{fig:production} presents the daily counts of regular and orphan blocks, separated into Qubic-attributed and non-Qubic blocks, alongside the average network difficulty.
-We observe a pronounced increase in the number of orphan blocks during periods when Qubic is active with selfish mining, including a substantial fraction attributable to Qubic itself.
-This behavior indicates that Qubic's strategy not only discarded other miners' blocks but also caused a non-trivial number of its own blocks to be orphaned.
+Figure~\ref{fig:overview-timeline}(b) presents the daily counts of main-chain and orphan blocks, separated into Qubic-attributed and non-Qubic blocks, alongside the average network difficulty.
+During periods of elevated Qubic activity, both Qubic and non-Qubic orphan counts increase markedly.
+The resulting forks contain blocks from other miners as well as Qubic's own blocks that failed to enter the main chain.

+Among the cases for which raw block blobs are available, we directly verify eleven heights at which at least two distinct blocks attributed to Qubic share the same parent.
+At nine heights, one Qubic block entered the main chain and another was orphaned.
+At two additional heights in P2, both Qubic sibling blocks were orphaned in favor of a non-Qubic block.
+Nine of the eleven cases occurred between August 14 and 17, including six in P2.
+Mining a second block on the same parent does not extend a private chain, so this behavior wastes the pool's own work and is inconsistent with a rational mining strategy.
+We suspect that these events resulted from an early job coordination failure in Qubic's selfish mining operation.
+Because our job telemetry begins later, we cannot directly confirm the internal cause.

-Figure~\ref{fig:orphan-length} shows the distribution of orphan fork lengths over time.
-In periods without Qubic's selfish mining, orphan forks are almost exclusively of length one.
-Once Qubic's selfish mining begins, we observe a clear shift toward longer orphan chains, with more frequent occurrences of multi-block forks.
-This change reflects deeper and more disruptive reorganizations of the main chain.
+Figure~\ref{fig:overview-timeline}(c) shows the distribution of orphan fork lengths over time.
+Outside periods of elevated Qubic activity, orphan forks are almost exclusively of length one.
+During high-activity periods, the distribution shifts toward longer orphan chains and more frequent multi-block forks.
+This pattern shows that the campaign coincided with deeper reorganizations rather than only more isolated one-block orphans.